People

 Gordon Thomson, Chair, Finance Audit and Risk Committee

 Gordon is a partner in PwC’s Accounting Advisory Group.
-He has over 20 years’ experience in accounting and finance and specializes in a range of industries with a particular focus on the Government and Not for Profit sectors.
+He has over 20 years’ experience in accounting and finance and specialises in a range of industries with a particular focus on the Government and Not for Profit sectors.
 Gordon is passionate about the arts, with a particular interest in the visual arts.

 Yalingwa Directions Circle